Inuyasha: The Final Act

 The Japanese anime television series Inuyasha: The Final Act (犬夜叉 完結編, Inuyasha Kanketsu-Hen) is the direct sequel to the Inuyasha anime series, and is based on the last 21 volumes of the manga series by Rumiko Takahashi.
 The series concludes with Inuyasha and his friends, finding the last fragments of the Sacred Jewel of Four Souls and fighting against Naraku.
 Viz Media licensed the series as InuYasha: The Final Act.
 The original staff and cast from the first Inuyasha anime adaptation were brought back together for the new series.
-The series premiered first on Nippon TV on October 4, 2009, and concluded first on Yomiuri TV on March 30, 2010, due to Nippon finishing its initial series broadcast days behind Yomiuri due to a 1-week broadcast suspension on January 3, 2010.
+The series premiered first on Nippon Television on October 4, 2009, and concluded first on Yomiuri TV on March 30, 2010, due to NTV finishing its initial series broadcast days behind ytv due to a 1-week broadcast suspension on January 3, 2010.

 Viz Media licensed the new adaptation before it premiered and aired its English subtitled version online through Hulu, releasing episodes within a day of the original Japanese air dates.
 On April 14, 2013, the series remained available for free on Hulu in the United States.
 As of episode 14, the English episode aired first.
 Animax Asia aired the series with their own English subtitles, on its television stations and its online video service.
 The series is available to stream on Netflix in Canada.